 Falls woman pleads guilty to manslaughter in deal with prosecutors

 Jun.
-16—LOCKPORT — A Falls woman pleaded guilty Friday morning in a plea deal with prosecutors to killing her boyfriend during what has been described as a "domestic incident" in January 2022.
+18—A Falls woman pleaded guilty Friday morning in a plea deal with prosecutors to killing her boyfriend during what has been described as a "domestic incident" in January 2022.

 Chevelle Sherrill, 44, entered her plea to a single count of first-degree manslaughter during a brief hearing before Niagara County Court Judge John Ottaviano.